appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

 ![Creating a new application on Appsmith](/img/Screenshot_2022-07-21_at_11.49.02_AM.png)

 * You'll land on the Appsmith editor.
-Select the **Build with drag & drop** option to start from scratch and create your custom UI.&#x20;
+Select the **Build with drag & drop** option to start from scratch and create your custom UI.
 * **'Page 1'** is the default page on the application.
 To rename the page, click on the Kebab menu (three vertical dots) and select **Edit Name**.
 Label the page '**User Information**'.

 ## **Connect Database**